Table of contents

 Honey is often heated and re-liquefied by the beekeeper or distributor before it is sold; after all, the consumer wants liquid honey.
 In general, consumers prefer liquid honey regardless of whether it has been heated or not, so the seller ends up providing what the consumer wants, even if it’s not the best product.

 But recently, a honey consumer said she purchased honey at her farmers’ market and it began crystallizing immediately.
-She wanted to know if that was a sure sign the honey was heated just before she purchased it.
+She wanted to know if that meant the seller heated it just before she purchased it.
 It’s a good question, but I don’t think you can say for sure.
-Maybe it was heated, but maybe it was just at the point that it was ready to crystallize.
+Maybe someone heated it, or maybe it just naturally crystallized.
 Honey is such a variable product, that it’s impossible to guess.

-For the consumer of honey, I think the problem is best solved by accepting crystallized honey for what it is.
+Consumers of honey can solve the problem by accepting crystallized honey for what it is.
 There are many ways you can use it without subjecting it to extra rounds of heating and re-crystallizing.

 I have both kinds in my cupboard.
 If I’m going to heat the honey in a recipe, I just use crystallized honey.
-It dissolves during the heating process, but it is heated only once, not multiple times that would degrade it even further.
+It dissolves during the heating process, but only once, not multiple times which would degrade it even further.
 The same applies to honey for tea: it will dissolve when you use it, so why heat it more than once?

 Crystallized honey is perfect on hot biscuits or toast because it quickly liquefies yet doesn’t drip off your bread in the meantime.
-It can also be used on hot cereal, pancakes, and waffles.
-As beekeepers we are in a perfect position to dispel some of the unfortunate rumors that surround crystallized honey by explaining to purchasers what causes the crystallization and how to use it as is.
+You can also use it on hot cereal, pancakes, and waffles.
+As beekeepers, we are in a perfect position to dispel some of the unfortunate rumors that surround crystallized honey by explaining to purchasers what causes the crystallization and how to use it as is.